richinex/pymultieis/docs/source/quick-start-guide.rst

   eis_redox.save_plot_params(fname='redox')

-The is also a :code:`save_results()` method which saves the optimal paramaters popt, the standard error of the parameters perr, the predicted spectra Z_pred and the metrics associated with the fit.
-The save methods have an fname parameter which takes as argument a string representing the name the sub-folder within the current working directory into which plots and results are saved.
+The is also a :code:`save_results()` method which saves the optimal paramaters ``popt``, the standard error of the parameters ``perr``, the predicted spectra ``Z_pred`` and the metrics associated with the fit i.e. the ``chisquare`` and the Akaike Information Criterion ``AIC``.
+The save methods have an ``fname`` parameter which accepts as argument a string representing the name given to the sub-folder within the current working directory into which plots and results are saved.
 If no fname is provided, a default name 'fit' is used.
-See an example of saving below.
+See an example of saving with an ``fname`` below.

 .. code-block:: python